Birding Africa

 Nowhere else on Earth can compare to Madagascar.
 Its island wildlife, with 5 unique bird families and 5 unique lemur families, is without parallel.
 Add to this the giant chameleons, orchids and famous Spiny Desert.

-We have designed 3 tours to allow you to experience the most birds and lemurs, depending on the time that you have available.
-On the 13 day tours, we visit the mega-diverse Eastern Rainforests at Andasibe, Mantadia and Ranomafana National Parks, home to most of the endemics, as well as the Spiny Desert of the south-west, dry deciduous forests at Zombitse NP and grasslands of Isalo NP.
-On the 17 day tour we also visit Ankarafantsika NP and the wetlands of the north-west, and on the comprehensive 22 day tour we add to this the forested Masoala Peninsula.
-See our day-by-day itinerary.
+On the 12 or 13 day tours, we visit the mega-diverse Eastern Rainforests at Andasibe, Mantadia and Ranomafana National Parks, home to most of the endemics, as well as the Spiny Desert of the south-west, dry deciduous forests at Zombitse NP and grasslands of Isalo NP.

 5 endemic bird families: our top tours recorded 124 of 127 possible endemics and near-endemics in 21 days, and 122 of 123 in 16 days.